Your membership has expired

 WiFi Standards, Explained

-As laptops, phones, and other internet-connected devices proliferate in our homes, the WiFi standards employed by routers are routinely upgraded to make sure the devices keep pace with the traffic.
-Here’s a look at what the current options have to offer.
+As laptops, phones, and other internet-connected devices proliferate in our homes, the WiFi standards used by routers are routinely upgraded to ensure devices keep pace with traffic.
+Here’s a look at what the current options offer.

-WiFi 6: Introduced in 2019, this standard improved transfer speeds and reduced latency.
+WiFi 6: Introduced in 2019, this standard improved transfer speeds and reduced latency, or the time it takes data to travel from one place to another.

-WiFi 6E: Introduced in 2020, this standard greatly improved speeds in dense locations like apartment buildings by opening up a new part of the wireless spectrum known as the 6GHz band to WiFi devices.
+WiFi 6E: Introduced in 2020, this standard greatly improved speeds in dense environments, like apartment buildings, by opening up the 6GHz band, a new part of the wireless spectrum, to WiFi devices.

-WiFi 7: Introduced in 2024, this standard further improved data transfer speeds and latency by enabling devices to send data across multiple bands (2.4GHz, 5GHz, and 6GHz) at the same time.
+WiFi 7: Introduced in 2024, this standard further improved data transfer speeds and latency by enabling devices to send data across multiple bands (2.4GHz, 5GHz, and 6GHz) simultaneously.

-You may sometimes see these standards referred to by their more technical names: WiFi 6 as 802.11ax, WiFi 6E as 802.11axe, and WiFi 7 as 802.11be.
+You may sometimes see these standards referred to by their more technical names: WiFi 7 as 802.11be, for example.
 We use both naming conventions in our ratings.

-Keep in mind that to take full advantage of a WiFi 7 router, you need to own devices that support WiFi 7, too.
-Right now, only a handful of newer smartphones, laptops, and smart-home gadgets are compatible with the standard.
+Keep in mind that to take full advantage of a WiFi 7 router, you need to own devices that support WiFi 7.
+A growing number of newer smartphones and laptops support the standard, including recent flagship models from Apple and Samsung.
 If your devices are designed for WiFi 6, you probably won’t see a major performance boost from upgrading your router alone.

 Nicholas De Leon